Starting in 2017, the Canada caregiver amount replaces the:

 - caregiver amount (line 315).

-If your dependant (your partner, your minor child, your eligible dependant, or your other dependant aged 18 or older) is either disabled or impaired, you are probably able to claim the Canada caregiver amount for them.
+If your dependant (your partner, your minor child, your eligible dependant, or your other dependant aged 18 or older) is either disabled or impaired and depends on you for support, you are probably able to claim the Canada caregiver amount for them.

 If this person qualifies for the disability amount, you do not need any additional documentation to make this claim.